 Despite all these theoretical and empirical gains, a niche exists.
-Many studies have looked at each of these variables in isolation such as professional development as an “activity”, readiness as “attitude”, and instruction as “technique”.
-The process which links learning to belief and belief to action has not been studied much yet, especially in secondary schools in the Philippines undergoing MATATAG reform.
+Many studies have looked at each of these variables in isolation, such as professional development as an “activity”, readiness as “attitude”, and instruction as “technique”.
+The process that links learning to belief and belief to action has not been studied much yet, especially in secondary schools in the Philippines undergoing MATATAG reform.
 Studies often stop at measurement instead of meaning.
 This allows scholars to overlook the moral link between practice, assurance, and pedagogy.
 Missing out on such activity points to a conceptual gap: which structures would depict inclusion as a living system or a professional and moral development?

 With this purpose, the current study sought to find out the relationship between professional development, perceived readiness, and instructional practices of the 125 inclusive education teachers at Muntinlupa National High School - Senior High School.

-The theories of Knowles on adult learning; Bandura’s on social learning and Florian and Black-Hawkins’ on inclusive education, the study extends these on Holmqvist and Lelinge (2020); Dignath et al. (2022); Iacono et al. (2021) principles.
-Inclusion should be viewed as a progressive process of joint learning, integrity, and equitable teaching in which one believes in oneself.
-It is very important how teachers gain knowledge and experience then apply it in their job.
-Through this, it aims to convey that the shared learning, belief, and action of educators must not be imposed as compliance, but internal as conscience to grow on inclusive education.
+OBJECTIVES

+To determine inclusive education teachers’ views of professional development, specifically on the content and relevance, delivery and support, and reflective and transformative learning.

+To determine the perceived readiness of inclusive education teachers, specifically psychological readiness, professional readiness, and contextual readiness.

+To determine the instructional practices of inclusive education teachers, specifically, inclusive design practices, relational and responsive practices, and reflective and adaptive practices.

+To determine the relationship between professional development and perceived readiness

+To determine the relationship between professional development and instructional practices

+To determine the relationship between perceived readiness and instructional practices

 2. methodology